 The answer lies in both the soil and the plant.

 A tomato plant optimally supplied with calcium builds more stable cell walls.
-Stronger cells retain more water — but as cell water, not as empty dilution water.
-The result is a firmer, more aromatic, and more nutrient-rich fruit.
+Stronger cells retain more water—but as cell water, not as empty dilution water.
+The result is a firmer, more aromatic, more nutrient-rich fruit.

-Calcium also regulates the opening and closing of leaf pores — and thus CO₂ absorption for photosynthesis.
+Calcium also regulates the opening and closing of leaf pores—and thus CO₂ uptake for photosynthesis.
 More photosynthesis means more sugar.
 More sugar means more energy for the formation of lycopene and other secondary plant compounds.

-At the same time, the tomato needs a lively soil environment with active microorganisms that make minerals available to plants — potassium, magnesium, trace elements that directly contribute to the fruit's nutrient density.
+At the same time, the tomato needs a lively soil environment with active microorganisms that make minerals plant-available—potassium, magnesium, trace elements that directly contribute to the fruit's nutrient density.

 And it needs time.
 Time on the vine to ripen.
-A tomato harvested unripe simply never had the chance to fully develop its lycopene.
+A tomato picked unripe simply never had the chance to fully develop its lycopene.

 What this means for us as consumers

 Eat the skin.
-Lycopene is primarily in the skin.
-Peeling tomatoes means losing most of the most valuable ingredient.
+Lycopene is primarily found in the skin.
+Peeling tomatoes means losing a large part of the most valuable ingredient.

-Also cook them.
-Raw tomatoes are wonderful — but a good tomato sauce with olive oil makes lycopene more available to the body.
+Cook them too.
+Raw tomatoes are wonderful—but a good tomato sauce with olive oil makes lycopene more bioavailable for the body.
 Both have their place.

 Ask about the Brix value.
-Still unusual — but it's changing.
-More and more conscious growers measure their tomatoes with a refractometer.
+Still unusual—but it's changing.
+More and more conscious growers are measuring their tomatoes with a refractometer.
 A tomato with 10 °Brix is a different world than one with 4 °Brix.

 What this means for you as a farmer or hobby gardener

-The tomato reacts more strongly to soil care and mineral supply than almost any other vegetable — and makes the improvement most visibly and tastefully apparent.
+The tomato responds more strongly to soil care and mineral supply than almost any other vegetable—and makes the improvement most visibly and tastefully apparent.

 A tomato plant supplied with mineral foliar fertilizer based on activated calcite shows a darker, more intense leaf color after just a few days.
-The fruits become more uniform, ripen earlier — and what is crucial: they taste like tomato.
+The fruits become more uniform, ripen earlier—and crucially: they taste like tomatoes.

-Studies by the Oekomineral Group around Dr. Ost confirm this: treated tomato plants develop more chloroplasts, a higher polyphenol content in the tissue, and a measurable increase in dry matter content.
+Studies by the Oekomineral Group led by Dr. Ost confirm this: treated tomato plants develop more chloroplasts, a higher polyphenol content in the tissue, and a measurable increase in dry matter.
 Less water in the fruit.
 More of everything else.

-In addition, there is the protective effect: vital tomato plants well-supplied with calcium show significantly higher resistance to fungal diseases such as the feared late blight — because stable cell walls and well-regulated leaf pores precisely secure the entry point through which fungi enter the plant.
+In addition, there's a protective effect: vital tomato plants well-supplied with calcium show significantly higher resistance to fungal diseases like the feared late blight—because stable cell walls and well-regulated leaf pores secure the entry point through which fungi enter the plant.

-Anyone who additionally builds up their tomato soil with paramagnetic basalt and introduces AM+PLUS microorganisms into the soil life creates the basis for a tomato that lives up to its red promise.
+Anyone who further builds up their tomato soil with paramagnetic basalt and introduces AM+PLUS microorganisms into the soil life creates the foundation for a tomato that delivers on its red promise.

 The tomato as a measuring instrument